Re-Elect April 1

 • Currently lead sponsor for a Responsible Bidder and Procurement Ordinance.

-• Introduced and launched grant programs for local businesses: Covid Recovery & Growth Grant; Relocation & Expansion Grant
+• Introduced two grant programs for local businesses: Covid Recovery & Growth Grant and Relocation & Expansion Grant.

-• Passed ordinance permitting restaurants to allow customers to bring dogs onto outdoor restaurant patios.
+• Introduced ordinance permitting restaurants to allow customers to bring dogs onto outdoor restaurant patios.

 Improved Lakefront Access, Enjoyment and Protection

-• Opened the cafe at the Arrington Lagoon
+• Worked with staff to successfully open the cafe at the Arrington Lagoon.

-• Added key language to “Envision Evanston 2045” Comprehensive Plan to include strong lakefront protection measures, as part of a robust Lakefront Protection Ordinance.
+• Added key language to “Envision Evanston 2045” Comprehensive Plan to include natural habitat and shoreline protection measures, as part of a robust Lakefront Protection Ordinance.

 Spearheaded Policies and Programs For a Fair and Inclusive Evanston

-• Successfully added amendments to protect against housing discrimination Evanston’s Fair Housing Ordinance
+• Successfully added amendments to Evanston’s Fair Housing Ordinance to protect against housing discrimination.

-• Empowered residents in large low-income residential buildings by developing and organizing a tenants’ council.
+• Empowered residents by developing and organizing a tenants’ council to a large low-income building.

-• Reduced financial burden for low and middle income residents requiring lateral sewer line repair under city streets and sidewalks.
+• Introduced ordinance to reduce financial burden for low and middle income residents requiring lateral sewer line repair under city streets and sidewalks.

 • Leading sponsor of ordinance to provide property tax and rental relief to long-term low and middle income residents who are at risk of losing their homes.